agameraaron/prestream-timer/README.md

 # To-do:

 #### High priority:
-- When minutes are input, modulo by 60 and add to hours.
 - When minutes are input, convert decimal entries to seconds.
 - When hours are input, convert decimal entries to minutes & seconds.
 - Resize the option screen to cover the full viewport.
-- Create option to hide time name labels.
 - Create 'Reset to Defaults' option.
-- Update icons to cohere better in size as a group.
 - Change out each font for smooth & outlined fonts.
 - Update previews.